Is just EPF good enough for Retirement in India (2022)?

 And hence, it’s best not to have all eggs in one (EPF) basket.

 The taxation of EPF interest in itself should be a wake-up call for investors who until very recently thought that EPF interest will always remain tax-free.
 One more thing, the young generation of India has no pension security.
 So you all are really on your own.
 This is a no-pension era of India that requires you to prepare yourself for the coming retirement.
 It’s non-negotiable.

 The best is to do a retirement planning exercise (which is part of full financial planning) to figure out what is your target retirement corpus and how much you need to invest for retirement every month.
 Your EPF can continue as a statutory contribution.
 Then depending on your risk profile and chosen asset allocation strategy, you can decide the mix of equity and debt in your retirement portfolio.
 If additional money is to be invested (in addition to EPF contribution), then you can do it via a combination of VPF (Voluntary Provident Fund) and PPF.
 And yes, there might still be a case (even after new taxation) to invest more than Rs 2.5 lakh in EPF.
 As for the equity component, you can go for SIP in the right equity funds (find the best mutual funds to invest).

 Related Reading: How to choose between VPF Vs. PPF?

 So that’s it.
 Give your retirement the importance it deserves.
-And as far as the question of ‘Will your Provident Fund be enough for Retirement?’ is concerned, I would say that there really is a need to going beyond just EPF.
-You need to invest more and in the right instruments.
+And as far as the question of ‘Will your Provident Fund be enough for Retirement?
+(2022)’ is concerned, I would say that there really is a need to go beyond just EPF.
+You need to invest more in the right instruments.